 A bowl of chamomile, mostly flowers with the top three or so inches of stem included, was prepared the same way as rosewater.
 Several hours of simmering resulted in a water that smelled very closely to fresh chamomile, but subdued, when finished and cooled.

 Chamomile water also made an excellent face wash!

 Third experiment: White Clover

-This one was a failure.
-In an attempt to trap the lovely fragrance of white clover flowers in a water, I gathered a heaping bowl of flowers and attempted to simmer them the same as the rosewater and chamomile water.
+This one was a failure as far as fragrance.
+In an attempt to trap the lovely fragrance of white clover flowers in a water, I gathered a heaping bowl of flowers and attempted to simmer them the same way as the rosewater and chamomile water.
 What this resulted in was a water that pretty much just smelled like cut grass.